 Instructors are industry practitioners.
 They come to you with a range of perspectives, experiences, techniques, specialties, and tools.
 Many instructors are alumni of our immersive program who are successful developers, designers, and marketers in the tech ecosystem.

 You can expect a workload of approximately 5-8 hours a week, with 2.5 hours in person.

 Can I have a job and still do these classes?

-Yes—our fundamental skills classes are designed to work around your schedule, so in-person instruction is only once a week, while online resources and support are available to you each day.
+Yes—our Intro skills classes are designed to work around your schedule, so in-person instruction is only once a week, while online resources and support are available to you each day.